venkyr91193/Sentiment-Analysis-with-BERT/README.md

 Use the Train class implementation (refer to .\deeplearning\README.md) to train your own model for sentiment classification using BERT.

-Data should be in csv in the folder .\data with the required columns 'sentiment' and 'content'.
+Data should be in csv in the folder .\data with the required columns 'sentiment' and 'content' which has your emotions and text sentences respectively.

+# Install requirements

+Navigate to the folder Sentiment_Analysis_with_BERT and run the command below:

+pip install -r requirements.txt

 If you find any issues/bugs with the code.
 I am available on email at venkyr91193@gmail.com